Raleigh Rental Refresh: Flooring & Paint Turnaround

 • Durability over aesthetics alone.
 In a rental context, a material that's easy to clean and hard to permanently damage often outperforms a more beautiful option that shows wear quickly.

-• Sequence matters.
+• Order matters.
 Flooring goes in after painting is complete.
 Fixtures are touched up after flooring is down.
-Getting the order wrong means callbacks and rework that extend the vacancy window.
+Getting the order wrong means callbacks and redo work that extend the time the unit sits empty.

-• A tight punch list pays off.
-The small things — a sticking door, a loose handle, a caulk line that's cracked — accumulate into a first impression.
-Working through a thorough punch list before handover is worth the time.
+• A thorough final fix-it list pays off.
+The small things — a sticking door, a loose handle, a caulk line that's cracked — add up to a first impression.
+Working through a thorough final fix-it list before handing the unit over is worth the time.

-• Know what's out of scope before you start.
-If you discover unexpected issues during a refresh — subfloor damage, moisture, older wiring — stopping to assess before continuing protects both you and your tenants.
+• Know what's not part of the job before you start.
+If you discover unexpected issues during a refresh — damage to the floor underneath, moisture, older wiring — stopping to check before continuing protects both you and your tenants.

 Ready to Get Your Rental Rent-Ready?